 The institute was founded in 1976 as the Institute for the Study of Social Change (ISSC).
 ISSC was the first institute in the University of California system to focus on race, stratification, and social change.
 Since the beginning, graduate student training has been central to the work of the institute, which has been home to over 160 students of color who went on to complete their doctorates.
 In 2003, the graduate student training program was reconceptualized as the Graduate Fellows Program.
 In 2009, the Institute was renamed when it merged with the Survey Research Center.

 Director: Stephen Small, Professor of African American Studies, UC Berkeley

 - Troy Duster, UC Chancellor's Professor of Sociology, UC Berkeley; Professor Emeritus, New York University

 - Pedro Noguera, Dean, Rossier School of Education, University of Southern California

-- Michael Omi, Associate Professor of Ethnic Studies, UC Berkeley
+- Michael Omi, Professor Emeritus of Ethnic Studies, UC Berkeley

 - Rachel F. Moran, Distinguished Professor of Law, UC Irvine

 - Martín Sánchez-Jankowski, Professor of Sociology, UC Berkeley